AishwaryaKANNOTH/AishwaryaKANNOTH/README.md

 🔹 **Master's in Computer Science** @ University of Wisconsin-Milwaukee (Graduating May 2024)
 🔹 Passionate about **cloud solutions, DevOps, Infrastructure as Code (IaC), and automation**
-🔹 Experienced in **full-stack development, system administration, and cloud infrastructure**
-🔹 Currently **practicing Data Structures & Algorithms** for technical interviews
+🔹 Experienced in business analysis, dashboards creation, requirements gathering 🔹 Currently **practicing Data Structures & Algorithms** for technical interviews

 ## 🛠 Tech Stack